opensafely/documentation/docs/dataset-definition.md

+# Writing a dataset definition

 ---8<-- 'includes/data-builder-danger-header.md'

-## What is a Dataset Definition?
+## What is a dataset definition?

 A _dataset definition_ is a formal specification of the data that you want to extract from the OpenSAFELY database.
 This includes:

 * the patient population (dataset rows)
 * the variables (dataset columns)
-* the expected distributions of these variables for use in dummy data

-It is written in the Python programming language, using an OpenSAFELY-specific format which is intended to be easily written, read, and reviewed by anyone with some epidemiological knowledge.

-!!! note "Some knowledge of python is helpful!"

-    The following documentation should get you through most cases, but some will make little sense to a non-Python programmer.
-It is on our roadmap to replace the Python-based approach with a configuration-based approach which is more secure, and can be driven from a graphical user interface.
+The OpenSAFELY framework:

-The OpenSAFELY framework uses a single dataset definition to query different vendor EHR databases, and saves the results to the secure server in a CSV file of tabular data.
+* Uses a single dataset definition to query different vendor EHR databases or locally provided dummy data.

-A dataset definition also allows a researcher to define the shape of the values they *expect* to get back from the vendor data.
-This allows the framework to generate dummy data which the researcher can use to develop and test their analysis scripts, without ever having to touch real patient data.

-When you generate a data population, the framework reads your dataset definition from the python script (usually `analysis/dataset_definition.py`), and writes the output data frame in a tabular CSV file (usually `output/input.csv`).
+* Reads your dataset definition from the Python script (usually `analysis/dataset_definition.py`)
+* Writes the output data frame in a tabular CSV file (usually `output/input.csv`).
-In a production environment this file will contain real data; in a development environment this will be dummy data.
+    * For queries to vendor databases, the results are stored on a [secure server](releasing-files.md).

+!!! note
-Currently the framework supports one row per patient datasets.
+    Currently the framework supports datasets with one row per patient.

+### Dataset definitions are written in ehrQL

+Dataset definitions are written in a language designed for OpenSAFELY: ehrQL. ehrQL runs on Python, but ehrQL is designed to be easily written, read, and reviewed by anyone with some epidemiological knowledge.

+A simple example of a dataset definition is given below.

+!!! note
+    Other documentation pages discuss [ehrQL in more depth](ehrql-intro.md).

 ## `dataset_definition.py` structure

+Before writing a dataset definition, add [Data Builder](data-builder-intro/#adding-data-builder-to-a-project) to your OpenSAFELY project.

 ### Importing code building blocks

-To create the dataset definition, we first need to import the functions and code to create this.
-You will need to put this codeblock at the top of your python file.
+At the start of the dataset definition, we first *import* some code from the Data Builder package.
+Put the following codeblock at the top of your `dataset_definition.py` file:

 --8<-- 'examples/src-imports.md'

-This essentially says we want to import some functions from the `databuilder` package which will be used throughout the script.
+!!! note
+    This is a simple example.
+You may need different imports depending on your dataset definition.

 ### A simple example